 Analysis & Insight

 This is where I spend most of my time as a coach: 1) reviewing training metrics, 2) explaining insights gleaned from the data and workout feedback, and 3) teaching athletes broader insights about their bodies and their sport.

 A coach is a teacher who will help you become a better student of your sport.
 Before I became a coach, I was a university professor for 15 years.
 I see many parallels between what I did in the classroom, and how I work with my athletes.
 Every athlete deserves a coach, and you don’t need to be experienced or “fast” in order to get support in your training.
 In fact, a coach may be most helpful for the athletes with the most to learn!

-We all have days when we just don’t want to—and in the middle of a global pandemic with a season of racing virtually wiped out, those “don’t wanna” days have probably increased for most of us.
+We all have days when we just don’t want to — and in the middle of a global pandemic with a season of racing in flux, those “don’t wanna” days have probably increased for many of us.
 A coach is someone who can remind you of your “why,” show you your progress using training benchmarks, and encourage you to keep going, no matter what obstacles appear before you.

 One of the mantras of our team throughout this period has been: Our goals cannot be canceled!
 As long as you keep a strategic focus on the path forward, your goals don’t need to be canceled either.
 A coach will help you make sure of it!